-While it can be common for children and teenagers to have issues with behaviour during their development, a lengthy pattern of disruptive or violent behavior that negatively affects everyday life and harms others can be the sign of serious conduct disorder, requiring therapy.
+While it can be common for children and teenagers to have issues with behaviour during their development, a lengthy pattern of disruptive or violent behaviour that negatively affects everyday life and harms others can be the sign of serious conduct disorder, requiring therapy.

 What are the symptoms of conduct disorder?

 The symptoms of conduct disorder can vary depending on each individual child.
 The seriousness of the disorder can be graded in levels; mild, moderate, and severe.
 Conduct disorder is more common in boys than girls and often occurs during late childhood or early teenage years.

 The main symptoms of conduct disorder can include:

 Violation of rules: This sees the child act against widely accepted social rules or engaging in inappropriate behaviour for their age.
 This includes skipping school, being sexually active at a young age, using drugs or alcohol, or running away from home.